NethServer/ns8-docs/webtop.rst

 For each button, enter these three values

 * ``Name`` : tab descriptive text that appears with mouse-over
-* ``Link URL`` : URL opened in a new browser
+* ``Link URL`` : URL to be opened in a new browser
 * ``Icon URL`` : icon image URL, it should always be a publicly reachable address.
 To avoid scaling problems, use vector images

-If you ca't find a public URL for the icon image, you can upload the icon on Webtop public cloud.
+If you can't find a public URL for the icon image, you can upload the icon on Webtop public cloud.
 WebTop public cloud already hosts mailcards images.
 Access the administrator panel and click on :guilabel:`Cloud` -> :guilabel:`Public Images`, then insert a URL like ``https://<public_name_server>/webtop/resources/156c0407/images/<icon.svg>``.